LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 4. Click the `Import CSV from Google Sheets` button on the toolbar.
    - CSV import settings will be used with double quotes as the wrap option.
+   - When more than one importer targets the selected type the button becomes a dropdown.
+Pick the importer you want and it imports using that importer.
+Folder bound importers list their folder next to the name.
+   - If an importer has a **Folder** set, only the assets within that folder are imported into, regardless of the current scan path.
+This lets you keep many importers (for example one per folder) for the same type and import each into its own folder without changing the scan path.

 ### Importer Properties

 Each Google Sheets Importer must define how it maps Google Sheet data to Unity objects.
 The following fields are available when configuring an importer: